yaronf/I-D/STAR/draft-ietf-acme-star.md

 certificate are as follows:

 ~~~
     notBefore = nrd[i] - predating
     notAfter  = min(nrd[i] + rcv, red)
 ~~~

 where "predating" is the max between the (optional) recurrent-certificate-predate (rcp) and the amount of pre-dating that the server needs to add to make sure that all certificates being published are valid at the time of publication ({{fetching-certificates}}).
-The server pre-dating is a fraction of rcv (1/n with n>=2).
+The server pre-dating is a fraction of rcv (i.e., 1/n with n>=2).

 ~~~
     predating = max(rcp, rcv * 1/n)
 ~~~

 ### Example

-Given a server that intends to publish the next cert halfway through the lifetime of the previous one, and a STAR Order with the following settings:
+Given a server that intends to publish the next STAR certificate halfway through the lifetime of the previous one, and a STAR Order with the following
+attributes:

 ~~~
      {
        "recurrent-start-date": "2016-01-10T00:00:00Z",
-       "recurrent-end-date": "2016-01-20T00:00:00Z",	// 12d
+       "recurrent-end-date": "2016-01-20T00:00:00Z",
-       "recurrent-certificate-validity": 345600,	// 4d
+       "recurrent-certificate-validity": 345600,    // 4 days
-       "recurrent-certificate-predate": 518400,		// 6d
+       "recurrent-certificate-predate": 518400,     // 6 days
      }
 ~~~

-The amount of pre-dating that needs to be subtracted from each nominal renewal date is 6 days -- computed as max(518400, 345600 * 1/2).
+The amount of pre-dating that needs to be subtracted from each nominal renewal date is 6 days -- i.e., max(518400, 345600 * 1/2).

-The notBefore and notAfter of each short-term certificate is as follows:
+The notBefore and notAfter of each short-term certificate are:

 ~~~
     [